Transition refers to the planned move from paediatric health services to adult health services.

 Your General Paediatrician or Neurologist will usually be responsible for your medical care up to the age of 16.

-At this time you will need to consider transition to Adult Health Services.
-The process of transition may start earlier than 16 years to ensure a smooth transition over an extended period and should be completed by the age of 18.
+At this time you will need to consider a transition to Adult Health Services.
+The process of transitioning may start earlier than 16 years to ensure a smooth transition over an extended period and should be completed by the age of 18.

-You may be referred to your General Practitioner or an Adult Neurologist.
+You may be referred to your General Practitioner or an Adult Neurologist for your future adult healthcare.
 Please discuss this process with your treating Doctor.

-There are two different agencies in NSW that have been created to help adolescents transition from paediatric to adult care.
+There are two different agencies in NSW that have been created to help adolescents transition from paediatric to adult healthcare.